 We owe Chenin Blanc an apology.
 For decades, this versatile white grape of the Loire Valley has scarcely been given the international recognition – and respect – it deserves.
-Lost in the hype over Burgundy’s (admittedly magnificent) Chardonnay wines, Chenin Blanc was relegated to the status of an also-ran.
-Indeed, collectors would often struggle to name the grape’s famous proponents and winemakers, with the possible exception of Nicholas Joly.
+Lost in the hype over Burgundy’s (admittedly magnificent) Chardonnay wines, Chenin Blanc was relegated to an also-ran status.
+Indeed, collectors would often struggle to name the grape’s famous proponents and winemakers, except Nicholas Joly.

 Chenin Blanc grape varietal

 Thankfully, this woeful state of affairs is starting to change.
 A 21st-century revolution in Loire Valley winemaking, spearheaded by pioneers like Jean-Pierre Robinot, has caught the attention of some very influential people.
 Minimal intervention is the current aim of the game: restricting (or abolishing) the use of man-made inputs such as pesticides and sulfur to ensure complete and transparent expression of terroir.
 This philosophy has paid dividends: top sommeliers are on board, and Loire Valley Chenin Blanc wines are now conquering the best restaurants.
-The next step, of course, is to titillate the world’s collectors and consumers.
-Based on the quality of wines being made today, this should just be a matter of time.
+The next step, of course, is to thrill the world’s collectors and consumers.
+This should just be a matter of time based on the quality of wines being made today.

 History and viticulture